Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 Calculating your homemade chili manually can be a hassle.
 It might take more time than you are willing to spend.
 Thus, calorie tracking apps can help you speed up the process.

 My calorie tracking app of choice is MacroFactor because it has the most extensive food database out of any other calorie app I’ve tested.
 It’s also extremely user-friendly, which is important if you’ve never tracked calories using an app before (read my complete review of MacroFactor if you’d like to learn more).
-Using this link gets you an extra week on your free trial (2 weeks total).
+Use this link and enter the code FEASTGOOD when signing up to get an extra week on your free trial (2 weeks total).
 Cancel any time before your trial ends without being charged.

 Here is a step-by-step guide on using a tracking app to calculate your homemade chili.
 I used the recipe from The Recipe Critic as an example.